regexcavate/regexcavate/README.md

         }

 ... and that's all there is to it.
 Head on over to the `translate.js` file now to have a gander at what's there already.

+## A Note on Negations ##

+There's no need to include any negations.
+To save duplicating too much stuff in the `translations.js` file, the negation works by checking if the user typed 'no'/'not' before any part of the query and stripping that out.
+If the regex returned by any of the individual translations is within a range (ie: '[...]'), then `^` will automatically be prepended inside.